Research

 Since 2023, I have been working at GESIS – Leibniz Institute for the Social Sciences in Cologne, Germany, where I contribute to the research project Push*Back*Lash.
 This Horizon Europe-funded project addresses anti-gender backlash and the pushback against democratic values, providing insights into the actors, attitudes, and agendas opposing gender equality, alongside strategies to counteract these challenges.

-As part of Push*Back*Lash, I compare citizen perspectives on gender equality over time and across countries and examine how individual gender attitudes evolve throughout the life course.
+As part of Push*Back*Lash, I compare citizen perspectives on gender equality over time and across countries and examine how individual gender attitudes evolve throughout the life course, using cross-sectional data and panel surveys.
 I also contribute to analyzing the dynamics of attention toward gender equality issues across space, time, and institutional settings.
 This includes investigating how these issues appear on institutional agendas, the actors and strategies involved, the intersections with other issues, and how they move across different venues, regions, and temporal contexts.